tkr22777/shobdo/application/dict-app/Readme.md

 Okay cool!

 If you a dev, follow along.
+If you want to build using command line:
+- Install sbt
+- Install docker
+- Spin up the mongo docker from scripts directory
+- Run: sbt clean; sbt compile; sbt test;

+If you want to import to IntelliJ and develop on IntelliJ:
 - Use java 8 when importing to IntelliJ.
 - Install routes file plugin on IntelliJ.
 - Allow annotation processing on IntelliJ.